-A paper co-authored by researchers from Bellevue University and University of Nebraska-Lincoln in the Organization Management Journal examined best practices for academics juggling research productivity, doctoral advising and teaching.
+A paper co-authored by researchers from Bellevue University and the University of Nebraska-Lincoln in the Organization Management Journal examined best practices for academics juggling research productivity, doctoral advising, and teaching.

-Many of the scholars interviewed cited the importance of blocking out set periods of time for specific tasks, from paper revisions to course planning.
+Many of the scholars interviewed cited the importance of blocking periods of time for specific tasks, from paper revisions to course planning.